-The emplacement of CH TRU mixed waste into the HWDUs will typically be in the order 29 received and unloaded from the Contact Handled Packaging.
-There is no specification for the 30 amount of space to be maintained between the waste containers themselves, or between the 31 waste containers and the walls.
-Containers will be stacked in the best manner to provide 32 stability for the stack (which is up to three containers high) and to make best use of available 33 space.
-It is anticipated that the space between the wall and the container could be from 8 to 18 34 in.
-(20 to 46 cm).
-This space is a function of disposal room wall irregularities, container type, 35 and sequence of emplacement.
-Bags of backfill will occupy some of this space.
-Space is 36 required over the stacks of containers to assure adequate ventilation for waste handling 37 operations.
+- 1 required over the stacks of containers to assure adequate ventilation for waste handling - 2 operations.
 A minimum of 16 in.
-(41 cm) was specified in the Final Design Validation Report 38 (Appendix D1, Chapter 12 of the WIPP RCRA Part B Permit Application (DOE, 1997)) to 39 maintain air flow.
+(41 cm) was specified in the Final Design Validation Report - 3 (Appendix D1, Chapter 12 of the WIPP RCRA Part B Permit Application (DOE, 1997)) to - 4 maintain air flow.
 Typically, the space above a stack of containers will be 36 to 48 in.
-(90 to 122 40 cm).
+(90 to 122 - 5 cm).
 However 18 in.
-(0.45 m) will contain backfill material consisting of bags of Magnesium 41 Oxide (MgO).
-Figure A2-8 shows a typical container configuration, although this figure does not 42 mix containers on any row.
-Such mixing, while inefficient, will be allowed to assure timely 43 movement of waste into the underground.
-No aisle space will be maintained for personnel 44 access to emplaced waste containers.
-No roof maintenance behind stacks of waste is planned.
-45

-- 1 The anticipated schedule for the filling of each of the Underground HWDUs known as Panels 1 - 2 through 8 is shown in Permit Attachment G, Table G-1.
-Panel closure in accordance with the - 3 Closure Plan in Permit Attachment G and Permit Attachment G1 is estimated to require an - 4 additional 150 days. - 5 Figure A2-12 is a flow diagram of the CH TRU mixed waste handling process.

-6 A2-3 Waste Characterization

-7 TRU mixed waste characterization is described in Permit Attachment C.

-8 A2-4 Treatment Effectiveness

-- 9 TRU mixed waste treatment, as defined in 20.4.1.101 NMAC (incorporating 40 CFR §260.10), - 10 for which a permit is required, will not be performed at the WIPP facility. - 11 A2-5 Maintenance, Monitoring, and Inspection - 12 A2-5a Maintenance - 13 A2-5a(1) Ground-Control Program - 14 The ground-control program at the WIPP facility will ensure that any room in an HWDU in which - 15 waste will be placed will be sufficiently supported to assure compliance with the applicable - portions of the Land Withdrawal Act (LWA), which requires a regular review of roof-support - plans and practices by the Mine Safety and Health Administration (MSHA).
-Support is installed - to the requirements of 30 CFR §57, Subpart B. - 19 A2-5b Monitoring - 20 A2-5b(1) Groundwater Monitoring - Groundwater monitoring for the WIPP Underground HWDUs will be conducted in accordance - with Part 5 and Permit Attachment L of this permit. - 23 A2-5b(2) Geomechanical Monitoring - The geomechanical monitoring program at the WIPP facility is an integral part of the groundcontrol program (See Figure A2-13).
-HWDUs, drifts, and geomechanical test rooms will be monitored to provide confirmation of structural integrity.
-Geomechanical data on the performance of the repository shafts and excavated areas will be collected as part of the geotechnical field-monitoring program.
-The results of the geotechnical investigations will be reported annually.
-The report will describe monitoring programs and geomechanical data - 30 collected during the previous year.
+(0.45 m) will contain backfill material consisting of bags of Magnesium - 6 Oxide (MgO).
+Figure A2-8 shows a typical container configuration, although this figure does not - 7 mix containers on any row.
+Such mixing, while inefficient, will be allowed to assure timely - 8 movement of waste into the underground.
+No aisle space will be maintained for personnel - 9 access to emplaced waste containers.
+No roof maintenance behind stacks of waste is planned. - 10 The anticipated schedule for the filling of each of the Underground HWDUs known as Panels 1 - 11 through 8 is shown in Permit Attachment G, Table G-1.
+Panel closure in accordance with the - 12 Closure Plan in Permit Attachment G and Permit Attachment G1 is estimated to require an 13 additional 150 days. - 14 Figure A2-12 is a flow diagram of the CH TRU mixed waste handling process. - 15 A2-3 Waste Characterization - 16 TRU mixed waste characterization is described in Permit Attachment C. - 17 A2-4 Treatment Effectiveness - 18 TRU mixed waste treatment, as defined in 20.4.1.101 NMAC (incorporating 40 CFR §260.10), - 19 for which a permit is required, will not be performed at the WIPP facility. - 20 A2-5 Maintenance, Monitoring, and Inspection - 21 A2-5a Maintenance - 22 A2-5a(1) Ground-Control Program - 23 The ground-control program at the WIPP facility will ensure that any room in an HWDU in which - waste will be placed will be sufficiently supported to assure compliance with the applicable - portions of the Land Withdrawal Act (LWA), which requires a regular review of roof-support - plans and practices by the Mine Safety and Health Administration (MSHA).
+Support is installed - to the requirements of 30 CFR §57, Subpart B. - 28 A2-5b Monitoring - 29 A2-5b(1) Groundwater Monitoring - 30 Groundwater monitoring for the WIPP Underground HWDUs will be conducted in accordance 31 with Part 5 and Permit Attachment L of this permit. - 32 A2-5b(2) Geomechanical Monitoring - 33 The geomechanical monitoring program at the WIPP facility is an integral part of the ground- - control program (See Figure A2-13).
+HWDUs, drifts, and geomechanical test rooms will be - monitored to provide confirmation of structural integrity.
+Geomechanical data on the

+1 performance of the repository shafts and excavated areas will be collected as part of the

+2 geotechnical field-monitoring program.
+The results of the geotechnical investigations will be

+3 reported annually.
+The report will describe monitoring programs and geomechanical data

+4 collected during the previous year.

-31 A2-5b(2)(a) Description of the Geomechanical Monitoring System
+5 A2-5b(2)(a) Description of the Geomechanical Monitoring System

-- The Geomechanical Monitoring System (GMS) provides in situ data to support the continuous - assessment of the design for underground facilities.
-Specifically, the GMS provides for:

-- Early detection of conditions that could affect operational safety - Evaluation of disposal room closure that ensures adequate access - Guidance for design modifications and remedial actions - Data for interpreting the behavior of underground openings, in comparison with established design criteria - 6 The instrumentation in Table A2-2 is available for use in support of the geomechanical program.
+- 6 The Geomechanical Monitoring System (GMS) provides in situ data to support the continuous 7 assessment of the design for underground facilities.
+Specifically, the GMS provides for: - Early detection of conditions that could affect operational safety - Evaluation of disposal room closure that ensures adequate access - Guidance for design modifications and remedial actions - Data for interpreting the behavior of underground openings, in comparison with established design criteria - 13 The instrumentation in Table A2-2 is available for use in support of the geomechanical program.